MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ## <a name="overview"></a>A. Overview <a href="#table_of_contents">^</a>

-This chapter is a brief outline of (?).
+This section is a brief outline of Exwachil.

 ### A.B.
 Geographic and demographic information